Manchester Wall: Routes and Difficulty

 Manchester has a total of 43 routes, ranging from the difficulty of 5.4 to 5.11a, most averaging around 5.9.

 The easiest route at Manchester is located on the back of the first pillar (i.e. side closest to the James River).
 This route is affectionately called The Ladder, or Potty Training, and is rated a 5.4.
 However, it is recommended to have an experience climber lead Bolts From Heaven, a 5.5 with arete on.
 The lead climber can then send a top rope down The Ladder from the anchors at the top of the pillar.

 Bolts From Heaven is often used as a practice run for climbers learning to lead.
 Having a total of 7 bolts, plus the two top bolts, makes it the safest first lead at Manchester.
 Also, this climb is used for anchoring any of the other 8 routes on Pillar #1 with relative ease.
 The other routes on the pillar have fewer bolts for sport climbing, making a ground-fall more likely should a mistake be made.

 Pillar #2.
 McKenna, or The Crack, is literally a crack running up the pillar.
 It offers a variety of handholds such as crimpers, side-pulls, and under-clings.
 It has reliable footholds, so it is used by climbers getting practice with different clings.

 The Wall is where the most effort is put forward into climbing.
 The pillars have a slightly sloped incline, making balancing and standing much easier for climbers.
 However, The Wall is an almost vertical ascent.
 It also makes the effort more difficult because of its much longer route lengths.
 The pillars are relatively short compared to the towering wall.

-The most challenging route on The Wall is Tendonitis, rated at 5.10d.
-Its almost smooth surface and lack of foot- and handholds are a real challenge.
-Finger pockets and smearing are all that a climber gets on this longest route.
-However, the first half is a chimney, so at the top of it is a resting location for climbers to sit and rest before continuing up the other half to the top-most point on the wall.
+The highest graded route on The Wall is Tendonitis, rated at 5.10d.
+The route is defined by a smooth surface and lack of foot- and handholds.
+The first half of Tendonitis is a chimney, at the top of which is a location for climbers to sit and rest before continuing up the other half to the top-most point on the wall.
+Further technical sections in this route often limit climbers to finger pockets and smearing on the wall.